wp-plugins/loading-page/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Loading Page plugin performs a pre-loading of images on your website and displays a loading progress screen with percentage of completion.
+Loading Page with Loading Screen plugin performs a pre-loading of images on your website and displays a loading progress screen with percentage of completion.
 Once everything is loaded, the screen disappears.

 == Description ==

-Loading Page features:
+Loading Page with Loading Screen features:

 	→ Displays a screen showing loading percentage of a given page → Increase the WordPress performance